 You should also not forget to check the signal from your mic to the preamp and on your digital audio workstation or DAW, making sure to keep the preamp output low.
 It should be below the red to avoid distortion from “clipping” or “peaking” levels.

-Check this articleOpens in a new tab. to learn more about microphone dos and don’ts when recording at home.
+Check this article to learn more about microphone dos and don’ts when recording at home.

 Know How To Improve Sound When Recording Instruments